Duncan Bannatyne: Career

 Bannatyne spent his twenties moving from one job to another.
 Upon his return to Clydebank he trained as an agricultural vehicle fitter and then travelled around the country repairing tractors.
 He lived on the island of Jersey for four years from 1974 where he gained an HGV licence and earned a living through several jobs including deckchair attendant, ice cream seller and hospital porter.
 He also surfed, partied and met his first wife on the island.
 With Jersey's difficult business climate for outsiders, at age 29, Bannatyne and his wife moved to Stockton-on-Tees in North East England.
 He has stated that he was poor and did not have a bank account until the age of 30.

-His business career began almost immediately after his move to Stockton-on-Tees with an ice cream van purchased for £450.
+Bannatyne's business career began almost immediately after his move to Stockton-on-Tees with an ice cream van purchased for £450.
 He soon expanded by buying more vans during the period of the Glasgow Ice Cream Wars.

-He sold the business for £28,000, founding a nursing home business called Quality Care Homes which he then sold for £26 million in 1997 and children's nursery chain Just Learning for £12 million.
+Bannatyne sold the business for £28,000, founding a nursing home business called Quality Care Homes which he then sold for £26 million in 1997 and children's nursery chain Just Learning for £12 million.
 The Just Learning chief executive during the 1992–97 period was Michael Fallon while out of office as an MP.

 Bannatyne then expanded into health clubs, with the Bannatyne Health Club & Spa chain to his name, and also hotels and property.
 He acquired 26 health clubs from Hilton Hotels in August 2006 at a price of £92 million.
 The Bannatyne Group is now the largest independent chain of health clubs in the United Kingdom with 69 sites.
 As of February 2025, Bannatyne has 69 health clubs, 45 spas and three hotels across the UK.
 The health club and spa at Humberston, North East Lincolnshire contains a WHS-rated golf course, whose 9 greens each have two holes.

-His wealth as of 2018, was estimated at £280 million by the Sunday Times Rich List.
+Bannatyne's wealth was estimated at £280 million by the Sunday Times Rich List in 2018.

 Bannatyne has written seven books: Anyone Can Do It, Wake Up and Change Your Life, How to be Smart With Your Money, How to be Smart With Your Time, 43 Mistakes Businesses Make, 37 Questions Everyone in Business Needs to Answer, and Riding The Storm.

 Television

 From 2005 until 2015, Bannatyne was a Dragon on the BBC television series Dragons' Den.
 During his time on the show he invested in 36 businesses.
 He departed from the show following the twelfth series, alongside fellow Dragons Kelly Hoppen and Piers Linney, and they were replaced by Nick Jenkins, Touker Suleyman and Sarah Willingham.

-In 2015, Bannatyne took part in the fifteenth series of I'm a Celebrity...Get Me Out of Here!.
+In 2015, Bannatyne took part in the fifteenth series of I'm a Celebrity...Get Me Out of Here! finishing in seventh place.
 His fee for taking part in the show was donated to the Operation Smile charity.

 In 2020, Bannatyne took part in the BBC series The Real Marigold Hotel.
 He joined other celebrities including Britt Ekland, Henry Blofeld, John Altman, Susie Blake, and Barbara Dickson.